This is a guest post, written by my handsome husband, Kraig Elliott.

 Jesse replied, “No, I’ve got Runt over there, my youngest son David, out in the field.”

 That’s the one God sovereignly chose.
-Because David saw how God had worked in his life in the past, he was confident that circustances were all from God.
+Because David saw how God had worked in his life in the past, he was confident that circumstances were all from God.

-“But even though [Jesus] was God’s Son, he learned through his sufferings to be obedient” (Hebrews 5:8, GNT).
+“But even though [Yeshua] was God’s Son, he learned through his sufferings to be obedient” (Hebrews 5:8, GNT).

 Suffering teaches obedience.
 God allows circumstances in our lives to help us learn to fear and obey Him.
 We’re not to be focused on what-if, but instead we’re to fear God, to see His sovereign hand that controls everything “for the good of those who love Him” (Romans 8:28, NIV).